Timothy0324/Optimizing-the-U.S.-Energy-Mix/README.md

 ## Project Overview

-This was a final team project for the course **BQOM 2512 – Advanced Decision Technology** at the University of Pittsburgh.
+This was a final team project for the course **Advanced Decision Technology** at the University of Pittsburgh.
 Our goal was to model a realistic national energy planning problem using linear programming and multi-objective analysis.

 We created an Excel-based tool that: